Menu

 Pambazos

-The word pambazo derives from the Ladino term pan basso (low bread), which originated during Mexico’s viceregal period.
+The word pambazo derives from the Ladino term pan basso ("low bread"), which originated during Mexico’s viceregal period.
 It was an inferior-quality bread made with deteriorated wheat flour meant for lower classes.
 There were bakeries dedicated to this kind of bread only, called panbasserías.
 But through the years, pambazo became just another kind of bread sold at all bakeries and also the name for an antojito (appetizer) made with it.
-Recipe Servings: Serves 6
+Today pambazo refers to a sandwich made with a particular kind of bread, stuffed with potatoes and chorizo, drenched in guajillo sauce, and served with lettuce, cheese, and cream.

 Prep Time